 Labor is expensive.
-It’s also getting harder and harder to find good professionals right now, thanks to a recovering economy and brisk growth in certain sectors (like construction and information technology).
+It’s also getting harder and harder to find good logistics workers and supply chain workers right now, thanks to a recovering economy and brisk growth in certain sectors (like construction and information technology).

 The average wage for a warehouse and distribution center (DC) worker is $11.82 an hour, CSCMP’s Supply Chain Quarterly reports.
 “There has been speculation in recent years that businesses will be facing a chronically acute shortage of labor—especially e-commerce firms, which have experienced tremendous growth,” the Quarterly states, “and whose fulfillment centers normally employ twice as many workers as do typical warehouses and DCs.
 That figure spikes to four times normal during the peak holiday period.”

 As a key part of any company’s logistics operations, the yard tends to be one of those places where firms elect to throw more logistics workers at problems instead of applying technology, applications, and automation.
 While the approach may seem logical at the time, in reality, it can quickly eat away at your company’s profitability and productivity.

 “Companies tend to throw people at yard problems because, on the surface, it’s relatively less expensive to do this,” says Matt Yearling, PINC’s CEO, “versus actually fixing the problems in the first place.”

 It’s time to stop the insanity and let technology not only solve the problems, but also ward off those challenges in the first place.
 By focusing on technology you will be able to: